Most Delicious Food in Poland

 Golonka means meat and pieczona means fried.
 This dish is usually cooked for parties, family gatherings and large banquets.
 Golonka Pieczona is served with potatoes, cabbage, various vegetables or even with bigos or oscypek cheese.

-Żurek soup is another concentrated soup of this land.
+Żurek soup is another concentrated light food in Poland.
 This dish is actually a Slavic soup made in Eastern European countries.
 To prepare the Polish sample of this dish, they use buckwheat, Polish kiełbasa sausage and ham.
 Also, Żurek will taste good when served with a large toast bread.

 This semi-circular dish is actually pastry dumplings containing onions and potatoes.
 They are usually sprinkled with onions, meat and a little smietana or sour cream.
 Once you try this food, you will never forget its taste.
 There are countless varieties of Pierogi in Poland, even with sweet flavors, but Poles consider pierogi ruskie to be the best and most authentic type of this dish.